 The Merchant Shipping Act, 1894 (57 & 58 Vict. c.
 60), provides, by s.
-686, that 'where any person, being a British subject, is charged with having committed any offence on board any British ship on the high seas or in any foreign port or harbour, or on board any foreign ship to which he does not belong, or, not being a British subject, 18 charged with having committed any offence on board any British ship on the high seas, and that person is found within the jurisdiction of any court in Her Majesty's dominions which would have had cognizance of the offence if it had been committed on board a British ship within the limits of its ordinary jurisdiction, that court shall have jurisdiction to try the offence as if it had been so committed; but nothing in this section is to affect the Admiralty Offences (Colonial) Act, 1849.'
+686, that 'where any person, being a British subject, is charged with having committed any offence on board any British ship on the high seas or in any foreign port or harbour, or on board any foreign ship to which he does not belong, or, not being a British subject, is charged with having committed any offence on board any British ship on the high seas, and that person is found within the jurisdiction of any court in Her Majesty's dominions which would have had cognizance of the offence if it had been committed on board a British ship within the limits of its ordinary jurisdiction, that court shall have jurisdiction to try the offence as if it had been so committed; but nothing in this section is to affect the Admiralty Offences (Colonial) Act, 1849.

-Section 587 of the same Act provides that 'all offences against property or person committed in or at any place, either ashore or afloat, out of Her Majesty's dominions by any master, seaman, or apprentice who, at the time when the offence is committed, is, or within three months previously has been, employed in any British ship, shall be deemed to be offences of the same nature respectively, and be liable to the same punishments respectively, and be inquired of, heard, tried, determined, and adjudged in the same manner and by the same courts and in the same places as if those offences had been committed within the jurisdiction of the Admiralty of England; and the costs and expenses of the prosecution of any such offence may be directed to be paid as in the case of costs and expenses of prosecutions for offences committed within the jurisdiction of the Admiralty of England.'
+Section 687 of the same Act provides that 'all offences against property or person committed in or at any place, either ashore or afloat, out of Her Majesty's dominions by any master, seaman, or apprentice who, at the time when the offence is committed, is, or within three months previously has been, employed in any British ship, shall be deemed to be offences of the same nature respectively. and be liable to the same punishments respectively, and be inquired of, heard, tried, determined, and adjudged in the same manner and by the same courts and in the same places as if those offences had been committed within the jurisdiction of the Admiralty of England; and the costs and expenses of the prosecution of any such offence may be directed to be paid as in the case of costs and expenses of prosecutions for offences committed within the jurisdiction of the Admiralty of England.'

-It seems to follow from these several enactments, and from pars.
-20 and 32 of the Charters, that where a chartered high court exercises jurisdiction in respect of-
+It seems to follow from these several enactments, and from paras.
+29 and 32 of the Charters, that where a chartered high court exercises jurisdiction in respect ofposition is the same; or

-- (1) an offence committed on land, both the procedure and the substantive law to be applied are those of British India, i.e. both the Code of Criminal Procedure and the Penal Code apply; - (2) an offence committed at sea by a native of British India, the position is the same; - (3) an offence committed at sea by any other person, whether within territorial waters or beyond them, the procedure is regulated by British Indian law, but the nature of the crime and the punishment are determined by English law.
+(1) an offence committed on land, both the procedure and the substantive law to be applied are those of British India, i.e. both the Code of Criminal Procedure and the Penal Code apply;

+(2) an offence committed at sea by a native of British India, the the procedure is regulated by British Indian law, but the nature of the crime and the punishment are determined by English law.